KhronosGroup/EGL-Registry/README.md

 # EGL-Registry

+This is just a change so we can propose a PR against the old 'master' branch.
+After renaming the branch, this PR should be automatically retargeted to 'main'.

 The EGL-Registry repository contains the EGL API and Extension Registry, including specifications, reference pages and reference cards, and the enumerant registry.
 It is also used as a backing store for the web view of